 All-Access Pass

-With the All-Access Pass you get access to every single Masterclass ever made, and every course that will be published in the future.
+When I first joined Masterclass I signed up for Malcolm Gladwell Teaches Writing.
+But after taking his class I was so impressed with the platform that I decided to get the annual All-Access Pass for $120 a year.
+With it, you get access to every single Masterclass ever made, and every course that will be published in the future.

 Masterclass Free Trial

 Masterclass produces a lot of great online courses.
 But since I focus mostly on writing, most of this review will be about the Masterclass writing courses.
+First, I’ll review the writing courses I have taken.
+Then I’ll list the writing courses that I haven’t taken yet or I’m in the middle of taking.
+If I reviewed any of the courses in a separate post, I add a link to that review.

 Neil Gaiman Teaches The Art Of Storytelling

-My favorite lessons were:
+My favorite lessons are:

 - Dealing With Writer’s Block